Melvin J. Berman: Berman Enterprises

-Berman Enterprises is a multi-generational real estate and investment holding company founded on the principles of honesty, integrity, hard work, hands-on management, community and philanthropy.
-Employing a conservative financial strategy, Berman Enterprises has experienced sustained growth since brothers Melvin J. Berman and I. Wolford Berman founded the company in 1952.
+Berman Enterprises is a multi-generational real estate and investment holding company.
+Melvin J. Berman and I. Wolford Berman founded the company in 1952.

-Today, the Company and its affiliates own and manage more than 9 million square feet of commercial office, retail, industrial/flex and residential properties in Maryland, Virginia, Illinois, North Carolina and Pennsylvania.
-The Company also owns several hundred acres of developable land representing thousands of units of residential and hundreds of thousands of square feet of commercial and retail development potential.
-Berman Enterprises maintains a very strong balance sheet with conservative debt ratios (many properties are held free and clear) with a focus on controlled, prudent growth.
-With significant cash on hand for investments, real estate acquisitions during depressed market periods and value add repositioning of these assets has become the core competency of the Company.
+Today, the company and its affiliates own and manage more than 9 million square feet of commercial office, retail, industrial/flex and residential properties.
+These are located in Maryland, Virginia, Illinois, North Carolina and Pennsylvania.
+Berman Enterprises also owns several hundred acres of developable land representing hundreds of thousands of square feet of development potential.
+Berman Enterprises maintains a balance sheet with conservative debt ratios, with a focus on controlled growth.
+With significant cash on hand for investments, real estate acquisitions during depressed market periods and value add repositioning of these assets has become a key strategy of Berman Enterprises.

-In addition to its real estate activities, the Company has interests in private equity, ownership and management in commercial mortgages, retail businesses, venture capital and international business consulting.
+In addition to its real estate activities, the company has interests in private equity, ownership and management in commercial mortgages, retail businesses, venture capital and international business consulting.

 Academy

-In 1999 Hebrew Academy of Greater Washington, founded in 1944, moved to its current location in Rockville, Maryland and was renamed the Melvin J. Berman Hebrew Academy, in honor of Berman.
-The Berman Academy, as it is now known, started operations at the former Montgomery County Peary High School, abandoned since 1988.
+In 1999 Hebrew Academy of Greater Washington, founded in 1944, moved to its current location in Rockville, Maryland.
+It was renamed the Melvin J. Berman Hebrew Academy, in honor of Berman.
+The academy started operations at the former Montgomery County Peary High School, abandoned since 1988.
 In 1996, the school signed a lease for the 20 acres of land, obligating itself to a nine million dollar cleanup, and giving Berman's company the right to re-purchase the land for future development.